Skip to main content

 Channel Impulse Response (CIR) and Multi-path:

-If we send an impulse signal, that signal will arrive at the receiver as MPCs or multi-paths [Read more].
+If we send a signal in the typical wireless communication medium, that signal will arrive at the receiver as MPCs or multi-paths [Read more].
 They arrive at the recipient at different times.
 They are linear in nature and are delayed variants of the same signal.

 The Doppler effect is detected when either the transmitter or receiver or both are moving.
 The receiving frequency increases as the MS or mobile station approaches the BS or base station.
 When MS moves away from the receiver, on the other hand, the frequency of receiving decreases.